 WHAT IS A CURRICULUM?

 A curriculum is a standard-based series of planned experiences that offer students practice and proficiency in applied learning skills and content.
 It acts as the primary guide for educators on what to teach and deliver so that students can access more educational benefits.
-The organization, considerations, and structure of a curriculum determine how students learn and receive instruction.
+The curriculum’s organization, considerations, and structure determine how students learn and receive instruction.
 A good curriculum should include goals, materials, methods, and assessments that support learning and instruction.
-Your child requires an excellent curriculum over a mediocre one to succeed both in school and general life.
+Your child requires an excellent curriculum over a mediocre one to succeed both in school and in general life.

 WHAT MAKES A CURRICULUM GOOD?

 A good curriculum meets every individual learner’s needs rather than offering generalized content.